Prescriptions in Scotland are free.

 English prescription forms

 Prescription forms from England will be charged at the current English rate of £9.35 per item, unless you are entitled to free prescriptions in England.

-If you are entitled to any of the above the Pharmacy may ask you to show evidence that your entitled to your free NHS prescriptions.
+If you're exempt from charges, the pharmacy may ask you to show evidence that you're entitled to your free NHS prescriptions.

 Medical exemption certificate

-If you do have one of these conditions and require a prescription to be dispensed in England you will benefit from holding a Medical Exemption Certificate.
-For patients who do not have these requirements, there is no need to apply for a Medical Exemption Certificate.
+If you do have one of these conditions and require a prescription to be dispensed in England you will benefit from holding a medical exemption certificate.
+For patients who do not have these requirements, there is no need to apply for a medical exemption certificate.

 Contact your GP practice and request a Medical Exemption (EC92A) form to be completed by your GP.
 Your GP is required to complete the EC92A to verify that you have a medical condition that entitles you to free NHS prescriptions.

 You and your GP are required to complete the form and you must make suitable arrangements to complete the patient’s part of the form.

 If your medical exemption certificate expires and you are under the age of 60, contact your GP practice and ask them to complete an EC92A form.
 You and your GP must sign the form and the appropriate medical condition must be ticked.
 After the form has been completed, send the form to the appropriate Exemption department, according to your NHS Board area: